Stan Musial: 1955–1959

 During the 1959 season, John F. Kennedy approached Musial about supporting Kennedy's campaign for President, citing their close ages.
 Musial campaigned for Kennedy later that year and became a supporter of the Democratic Party.

 On June 30, 1959, Musial was the batter in one of the oddest plays in baseball history.
 In a game between the Cardinals and Chicago Cubs, he was at the plate with a count of 3–1.
-Bob Anderson's next pitch was errant, evading catcher Sammy Taylor and rolling all the way to the backstop.
-Umpire Vic Delmore called ball four, even as Anderson and Taylor contended that Musial had foul tipped the ball.
+Pitcher Bob Anderson let fly, the ball evading catcher Sammy Taylor and rolling all the way to the backstop.
+Umpire Vic Delmore called ball four, even as Anderson and Taylor contended that Musial had foul tipped the ball for strike two.
 Because the ball was still in play and Delmore was embroiled in an argument with the catcher and pitcher, Musial kept running in attempt to make second base.
-Seeing that Musial was trying for second, Alvin Dark ran to the backstop to retrieve the ball.
-The ball wound up in the hands of field announcer Pat Pieper, but Dark ended up getting it back anyway.
-Absentmindedly, however, Delmore pulled out a new ball and gave it to Taylor.
+Seeing that Musial was trying for second, third baseman Alvin Dark ran to the backstop to retrieve the ball.
+The ball had wound up in the hands of field announcer Pat Pieper, but Dark wrestled it back.
+Absentmindedly, Delmore pulled out a new ball and gave it to Anderson.
 Anderson finally noticed that Musial was trying for second, took the new ball, and threw it to second baseman Tony Taylor.
-Anderson's throw flew over Taylor's head into the outfield.
+Still wild, his throw flew over Taylor's head into the outfield.
 Dark, at the same time that Anderson threw the new ball, threw the original ball to shortstop Ernie Banks.
 Musial did not see Dark's throw and only noticed Anderson's ball fly over the second baseman's head, so he tried to go to third base.
 On his way there, he was tagged by Banks, and after a delay he was ruled out.